peter88213/nvhelp-en/source/view_menu.rst

 **Project independent program settings**

 With **View >  Options**,
-You can open a dialog for settings concerning the display.
+you can open a dialog for settings concerning the display.

 .. figure:: _images/view_menu02.png
    :alt: novelibre screenshot